chirpwireless/kilo_docs/legal/privacy-policy.md

 ### c)	Smartphones
 Smartphones transmit the device ID and current GPS coordinates via our app.
 We process this information and store it in the account to which the smartphone is linked.
 We also process the IP address that the gateway installed on your device automatically transmits to our server.
 We need this information to enable you to use our services.

-The customer also grants the installed Chirp app access to the smartphone's BLE functionality.
-BLE is used to form a BLE mesh network that relays information about BLE devices that are registered on the Chirp network and are within signal range.
+The customer also grants the installed Kilo IoT app access to the smartphone's BLE functionality.
+BLE is used to form a BLE mesh network that relays information about BLE devices that are registered on the Kilo IoT network and are within signal range.
 If a device is within range of a smartphone, it will use that smartphone to transmit information about that device to the customer.
 Only the customer of the device can see the information; the smartphone that forwards the data has no information about the device.

 The legal basis for this data processing is the fulfillment of the contract for our services, Art.
 6 para.
 1 lit. b GDPR.
 We store the relevant personal data permanently until new GPS coordinates are received.
 They are automatically deleted after a period of six months.